-Earlier this week, I had the privilage of being asked to the House of Colour annual conference as guest speaker.
+Earlier this week I had the privilege of being asked to the House of Colour annual conference as guest speaker.

 My brief for the day was to speak for 90-minutes about the value of website videos and more specifically, how to improve your on-camera performance techniques.

-Initially, this seemed daunting to me: Ninety whole minutes to fill!
-As I began writing though, I soon realised the shear depth and scale of this topic and just how much I have learned about it during my ten years of professional production work.
-This fact, combined with my propensity to generally waffle-on, actually meant I would have found it easier to deliver a whole day’s worth of content rather than a cram-packed ninety minutes!
+As I began preparing my content, I soon realised the shear depth and scale of this topic and just how much I have learned over the years.
+This, combined with my propensity to generally waffle-on, actually meant I would have found it easier to deliver a whole day’s worth of content rather than a cram-packed ninety minutes.